Kibale National Park

 Kibale National Park is a national park in western Uganda, protecting moist evergreen rainforest.
 It is 766 km2 in size and ranges between 1100 m and 1600 m in elevation.
 Despite encompassing primarily moist evergreen forest, it contains a diverse array of landscapes.
 Kibale is one of the last remaining expanses to contain both lowland and montane forests.
 In eastern Africa, it sustains the last significant expanse of pre-montane forest.

 The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
 The park forms a continuous forest with Queen Elizabeth National Park.
 This adjoining of the parks creates a 180 km wildlife corridor.
-It is an important ecotourism and safari destination, well-known for its population of habituated chimpanzees and twelve other species of primates.
+It is an important ecotourism and safari destination, well-known for its population of habituated common chimpanzees and twelve other species of primates.
 It is also the location of the Makerere University Biological Field Station.